Dr Natalie Sedacca

 Lecturer in Law

 Natalie’s research focuses on human rights and labour law, with a particular interest in the rights of domestic workers and other marginalised workers, and in issues of gender and migration.
 Her PhD, completed at University College London (UCL).
-Her doctoral research analyses the legal position of domestic workers and their frequent exclusion from protective labour law legislation and critiques this exclusion on the basis of human rights standards.
-It includes case studies on Chile and the UK with empirical work in each.
+Her doctoral research analyses the legal position of domestic workers and their frequent exclusion from protective labour law legislation, criticising this exclusion on the basis of human rights standards.
+Her PhD includes case studies on Chile and the UK with empirical work in each.